opentofu/opentofu/rfc/20240529-OpenTofu-Specific-Code-Override.md

 **With this solution implemented:**
 This problem will not be solved as part of the technical solution in this RFC, but in my opinion we should also address these issues as a part of this RFC.
 This is an opportunity to standardize the way IDEs and 3rd party tools support OpenTofu.
 If we want to support `.tofu` files, we should also make sure that IDE plugins and 3rd Party Tools can support the new files.

-TODO: run each user-story with the existing POC, and try to understand if we missed something that this solution is not addressing.

 ### Language Server and IDE plugins
 We want to give our users the best possible experience when they work with OpenTofu in their IDE.
 For a comfortable experience our users need features like code completion, syntax highlighting and validation, jump to definition, and others when they work with OpenTofu.
 If we add support for `.tofu` files, we need to make sure that the IDE plugins that support OpenTofu will also support the new file extensions.